 Studies showing that taking the two forms together is more beneficial than just one alone suggest that a combined approach might be best.

 Indeed, some supplements on the market contain both forms mixed together in one product.

 Inositol supplements come in capsules, tablets, or powder.

 The powder is sweet (recall that inositol is a type of sugar) and water-soluble, so it should be easy enough to just dissolve it with some water and drink without suffering too much in the process…

 As for dosages, they have ranged in studies in doses of up to 18 grams daily.

 Insomnia (difficulty falling or staying asleep): 500 mg – 2 grams before bed.

 Doses for insulin sensitivity and fertility are usually much lower than those used for neurological conditions like anxiety disorders and depression

-Metabolic Syndrome: 2 grams myo-inositol twice per day.
+Metabolic Syndrome: 2 grams of myo-inositol twice per day.